EthnTuttle/matchbox_nostr/README.md

 # [![Matchbox](https://raw.githubusercontent.com/johanhelsing/matchbox/main/images/matchbox_logo.png)](https://github.com/johanhelsing/matchbox)

-This is a fork of matchbox to test using nostr instead of the matchbox server to matchmake players.
+This is a fork of matchbox to test using nostr instead of the matchbox server to connect players.

 will need LLVM to compile nostr on mac os